-Put the concepts of psychology and sociology into practice with a major in social sciences.
-Social sciences offers courses designed to help you understand the history and nature of human beings in a social context.
+Put the concepts of psychology and sociology into practice with a social sciences degree.
+Social sciences offers courses and programs of study designed to help you understand the history and nature of human beings in a social context.
 This is an interdisciplinary program, which means you’ll study a variety of subjects.
-You’ll get to choose classes from criminal justice, economics, geography, history, political science, psychology, sociology, and anthropology.
-With a degree in social sciences, you’ll be ready to take on a variety of careers that are based on human interaction, from counseling and geography to business and economics.
+You’ll get to choose classes from criminal justice, economics, geography, history, political science, psychology, sociology and anthropology and others.
+With a social sciences degree from Wayne State, you’ll be ready to take on a variety of careers that are based on human interaction, from counseling and geography to business and economics.

 Percent of recent WSC graduates employed or in graduate school

 Wayne State has the keys to your success and offers just what you need to become well prepared for the real world.

 - Law enforcement

 - Law enforcement agencies

 - Banking and financial institutions